hamadichihaoui/unsupervised_anomaly_detection/README.md

 ## UFDGAN
 #### Assumptions:
 - Contaminated training set
+- Fault detection (not OoDD)
 - The fault percentage is known

-#### Why based on the unsupervised contrastive learning will not work?
+#### Why the problem is quasi unsolvobale even for a human?

-The dataset is composed of multi modal data, but only one mode is labaled as anomaly.
-If the dataset is to a human, he will not be able to the anomaly exactly.
+let's take the MTSD dataset as an example.
+As shown in the bellow figure, (a) is a sample of the majority normal samples, (b) is a sample of a minority normal data and (c) is a sample of a the faulty samples (also a minority).
+So, the dataset is composed of multi modal data, but only one mode is labaled as anomaly.

-For that, the
+If the dataset is handed to a human, he most likely will not be able to correctly detect the anomalous samples.

 <p align="center">
 <img src="assets/training_samples.JPG" alt="drawing" width="100%" height="100%"/>
 </p>

-So, I argue that the problem of unsupervised fault detection assuming a contaminated training dataset is challenging even for a human being .
-To guarantee the , the training dataset is only composed of two salient modes.
+So, I argue that the problem of unsupervised fault detection assuming a contaminated training dataset is challenging even for a human being.
+And in order to be solvobale, the data distribution should be exactly a mixture of ONLY two salient modes, which may rarely be the case for real world data.

 ## Out Of Distribution Detection through GAN's Mode Collapse